 Your nervous system has 2 “auto-pilot” modes (sympathetic and parasympathetic) that make up what is called the autonomic nervous system.
 The sympathetic nervous system (or “fight or flight” system) is active when there is an emergency or you feel stress—or ancestrally speaking, when a tiger is chasing you.
 It activates the production of stress compounds such as cortisol and adrenaline to help you get out of danger.
 The parasympathetic nervous system is active at rest and encourages digestion, sleep, and repair.
 Fixations and misalignments in the body cause a distress signal to be sent to your nervous system and activate the sympathetic side of the autonomic system.
 A recent study found that a lack of proper curvature in the neck increased the activity of the sympathetic nervous system—the “fight or flight” side of your nervous system and decreased the activity of the parasympathetic side.
 The sympathetic side should only be active for very short periods.
 But with stress, fixation, body misalignment, and poor posture it stays on chronically in many individuals.
 When I am regularly adjusted and cleared of those things, I sleep better, get sick less often, digest my food better, and my blood pressure is about 10% lower.

-I have two beautiful young children and an incredible wife.
+I have two beautiful young children and an incredible wife and our lady Chiropractor.
 My health and activity level is critical to my ability to be there for them—to play with my children, to get out and do fun things with my wife.
 Getting adjusted regularly, along with all the other things I do for my health including sleep, diet, and exercise, helps me to be a better dad and a better husband not just now but hopefully for many years to come.